Effects of Arizona Climate on Wine Grape Composition

 Regional and Global Climatic Drivers that Influence Spring Budburst in Perennial Fruit Crops

 Utilities have experience managing risks related to water supply and quality.
 However, they often need help developing and processing climate information in order to understand how climate change could affect core business functions like stormwater management or engineering and design.
-To address this, we are helping specialists in climate adaptation and resilience from Cadmus and the Center for Climate Adaptation Science and Solutions (CCASS) on a project funded by the Water Research Foundation and the Water Utility Climate Alliance to map climate exposure and climate information needs to utility business functions.
-In addition to identifying relevant underlying conditions, climate phenomena, spatial and temporal scales, and information formats to help prioritize the areas in which greater knowledge of climate change would be most useful, the project group and staff from four case-study utilities are co-producing an industry framework to manage cascading risks and opportunities that arise from a changing climate and enhance overall business resilience.
+To address this, we have helped specialists in climate adaptation and resilience from Cadmus and the Center for Climate Adaptation Science and Solutions (CCASS) on a project funded by the Water Research Foundation and the Water Utility Climate Alliance to map climate exposure and climate information needs to utility business functions.
+In addition to identifying relevant underlying conditions, climate phenomena, spatial and temporal scales, and information formats to help prioritize the areas in which greater knowledge of climate change would be most useful, the project group and staff from four case-study utilities have co-produced an industry framework to manage cascading risks and opportunities that arise from a changing climate and enhance overall business resilience.